TheOnlyRealRyan/youtube-api-project/README.md

-This desktop application will implement features from the python-youtube library and use the YouTube DATA API v3.
+This desktop application will implement features from the python-youtube library, pytube library and use the YouTube DATA API v3.

 https://developers.google.com/youtube/v3/docs/